 Carefully read information about your enrolment.
 Be sure you understand what you need to do and when, and what documents you'll need.
-You must sift, prioritise and read everything carefully.
-Some mail will be more immediately important and must be responded to promptly.

 - Student Awards Agency for Scotland (SAAS) – contact the SAAS and let them have your change of details.

 - Student Finance England (SFE) – apply online or, if you’ve already applied for financial support and your course/university details have changed, log onto your online account.
 Remember that you need to sign and print off your final declaration (go to My Account/View Correspondence).

 - Student Finance Northern Ireland (SFNI) – inform the people who deal with your student finance application of any changes (usually your local authority).
 If you haven’t yet applied, do it now.